-National Parks in Australia are not too similar to those in the US.
+National Parks in Australia are not that similar to those in the US.
 First, there are more than 500 national parks in Australia.
 Often there are multiple parks bordering one another, rather than one large park.
 Then the term “national” is perhaps misleading.
 Each state runs the national parks within its borders and there is no “National Park Service” as in the US.
 By comparison, the US has 58 National Parks and 124 National Monuments (of which 65 are related to natural features (not cultural).

 The most apparent, perhaps glaring difference between US and Australian national parks is the lack of facilities and staff in Australian parks.
 We visited perhaps 20+ parks in Australia during our recent 70-day trip and could not identify more than two or three individuals who appeared to be “rangers” in the American sense – with a good knowledge of the park they worked in.
 While most Australian parks have informational signs and nearly all have good to excellent trails, some with informational plaques, visitor centers with personnel that you can ask questions to are rare.
 Surprisingly, this can be true even in parks where there are large numbers of visitors (e.g. the 12 Apostles Marine Park in Victoria).